pwaring/cv/cv.md

     - Vice chair of the main board and member of the finance committee.
     - Member of national Trustee Development Group.
+    - Representative and trustee on board of Citizens Advice Greater Manchester.

 *   **University of Manchester**